grafana/grafana/docs/sources/http_api/library_element.md

 `GET /api/library-elements`

-Returns all library elements that the authenticated user has permission to view.
-You can control the maximum number of library elements returned through the `perPage` query parameter, the default is 100.
-You can also pass the `page` query parameter for fetching library elements from a page other than the first one.
+Returns a list of all library elements the authenticated user has permission to view.
+Use `perPage` query parameter to control the maximum number of library elements returned; the default limit is 100.
+You can also use the `page` query parameter to fetch library elements from any page other than the first one.

 Query parameters: